 - Rural Finance Authority Beginning Farmer Tax Credit, state tax credit for selling or leasing to beginning farmers

-Please review the Request for Proposals (RFP) for complete grant eligibility, requirements and application instructions.
-The RFP can be found as a pdf in the 'Forms + Resources' box on the main grant page.
+Please review the grant instructions for complete grant eligibility, requirements and application instructions.
+The grant instructions can be found as a pdf in the 'Forms + Resources' box on the main grant page.